 • Also new to Walt Disney World Resorts is a Star Wars-themed hotel.
 Opened in March, the Star Wars: Galactic Starcruiser features a two-night immersive experience complete with launch pods, lightsabers and more.

-• Disney's Contemporary Resort renovated all 655 guest rooms in the fall.
+• Disney's Contemporary Resort renovated all 655 guest rooms in fall 2021.
 The rooms and hallways received a new look inspired by the Disney-Pixar film The Incredibles, featuring futuristic custom artwork and décor elements from the movie.

-• After two years of construction, the Gaylord Palms Resort and Convention Center revealed a $158 million expansion last July.
+• After two years of construction, the Gaylord Palms Resort and Convention Center revealed a $158 million expansion in July 2021.
 The project added 306 guest rooms and more than 100,000 square feet of meeting space, bringing the property's totals to 1,718 rooms and more than 500,000 square feet of event space.

 • In July 2021, the 1,334-room Rosen Centre Hotel welcomed Michael McMullen as its new executive chef.
 He has been with Rosen Hotels & Resorts for 15 years, and was previously executive chef at sister property Rosen Plaza.
 Dining outlets at the hotel include Caribbean cuisine at Harry's Poolside Bar & Grill and fresh Mexican fare at 98 Forty Tapas & Tequila.